SSI - Digital encoder input

 void Ssi_ConfigurePayload(unsigned short n_bit_before, unsigned short n_bit_multiturn, unsigned short n_bit_singleturn, unsigned short n_bit_after, unsigned int port, unsigned int device);Code language: C++ (cpp)

-This function configures the expected structure of the frame received from the sensor.
-The function is based on the common assumption that the single-turn and multi-turn values are placed side by side in the frame received from the sensor.
+Configures the SSI frame structure, as expected to be received from the sensor.
+The frame structure considers that the single-turn and multi-turn values are placed side by side in the frame received from the sensor.

-The single-turn and multi-turn resolutions cannot exceed 32 bits each, and the total payload length cannot exceed 64 bits (i.e., n_bit_before + n_bit_multiturn + n_bit_singleturn + n_bit_after ≤ 64).
+The single-turn and multi-turn resolution fields are each limited to 32 bits, with a maximum payload length of 64 bits (i.e., n_bit_before + n_bit_multiturn + n_bit_singleturn + n_bit_after ≤ 64).

 Parameters

-• n_bit_before: number of bits before the multi-turn value in the frame received from the sensor
+• n_bit_before: the number of leading bits in the frame

-• n_bit_after: number of bits after the single-turn value in the frame received from the sensor
+• n_bit_after: the number of trailing bits in the frame

 void Ssi_ConfigureAdditionalFirstClockDelay(float delay, unsigned int port, unsigned int device);Code language: C++ (cpp)

-This function configures delay, in us, to be added to the first half clock period sent by the master to the slave when starting a new transmission.
-The specified delay must comply with the sensor’s specifications.
+Configures delay, in us, to be added to the first half clock period sent by the master to the slave when starting a new transmission.

 Parameters

-• delay: delay added to the first half clock period, in us
+• delay: the delay added to the first half clock period, in us

 void Ssi_ConfigurePauseDelay(float delay, unsigned int port, unsigned int device);Code language: C++ (cpp)